-Expect a packed house for the third visit from Jen O’Connor’s Earth Angels as they travel from all corners of the country to set up a “pop up” show at Jeanine Taylor Folk Art in historic downtown Sanford.
-This merry band of artists specializes in one of a kind handmade art, jewelry, accessories, soft sculptures, and more.
-You’ve seen them in national magazines like Where Women Create, now you can meet them in person.
+It’s an art lover’s delight when Jen O’Connor’s Earth Angels travel from all corners of the country to set up a pop-up show at Jeanine Taylor Folk Art in historic downtown Sanford.
+This merry band of artists specializes in one of a kind handmade art, jewelry, accessories, soft sculptures, fashion accessories and decor.
+You’ve seen them in national magazines like Where Women Create and Romantic Home, now you can meet them in person.
 Show hours on Friday are from 3-8pm and on Saturday from 10am–4pm.

 An accomplished textile artist, Tracy Stilwell admits to having a fascination with old dolls that show a bit of wear, the kind that might elicit the word creepy to some.
 Using her lush garden as a backdrop, Stilwell tucks the dolls into the landscape and then allows them to weather as the seasons pass.
 Once photographed, she creates dramatic portraits in fabric.
 Employing embroidery, applique, and fabric collage, she renders the “girls in the garden” with a steady gaze that invites the viewer to see the beauty in brokenness.